nbrest/kamehouse/docs/docker/docker-setup.md

 The docker image loads kamehouse through tomcat and apache httpd and most of the functionality works out of the box.

-The kamehouse docker container can be used stand alone or it can be used to control a remote host that has kamehouse shell, groot and cmd installed.
+The kamehouse docker container can be used stand alone or it can be used to control a remote host.
+When controlling a remote host:
+- The remote host needs to have [kamehouse-shell](/kamehouse-shell/README.md) and [kamehouse-cmd](/kamehouse-cmd/README.md) installed
+- The remote host doesn't need to have httpd or tomcat installed or any other kamehouse module other than shell and cmd
-- The remote host doesn't need to have tomcat up and running and needs to be reachable by `http` and `ssh` from the docker container
+- The remote host needs to be reachable by `ssh` and `vnc` from the docker container
-- Most of the commands are sent from the container to the remote host via ssh.
-A few are sent over http
+- Most of the commands are sent from the container to the remote host via `ssh`
+- For `vnc` commands on the remote host, the docker container first tries to send the request directly through `vnc` and fallsback to `ssh` if the vnc command fails
+- If the remote host is a windows host, it needs to have pstools installed as described [here](/README.md) for certain commands to work
+- Set the properties in `${HOME}/.kamehouse/kamehouse.cfg` to control a remote host and execute the docker run script with `-c`

-## Install kamehouse shell scripts to control docker (optional)
+## Install kamehouse shell scripts to control the kamehouse docker container

-- Download the script [install-kamehouse.sh](/scripts/install-kamehouse.sh) from this git repo, then execute with -o parameter to install only kamehouse-shell scripts, without affecting the shell
+- Download the script [install-kamehouse.sh](/scripts/install-kamehouse.sh) from this git repo, then execute with -o parameter to copy only kamehouse-shell scripts, without affecting the current user's shell at all
 ```sh
 chmod a+x install-kamehouse.sh ; ./install-kamehouse.sh -o
 ```
-- Running the script with -s will install the full kamehouse-shell
+- Running the script with `-s` will install the full kamehouse-shell

-- Follow the guides to install kamehouse cmd and groot as well on the host (optional: if using docker to control a remote host)
+- After installing kamehouse shell, follow the guide to install [kamehouse-cmd](/kamehouse-cmd/README.md) and create the encrypted password files as well, when using the docker container to control a remote host
+- If you are using the container stand alone, kamehouse-cmd is not needed on the host.
+Only the kamehouse-shell scripts

 *********************